Free web hosting: best options in 2021

 |Best for||Learning web development|

-000webhost kicks its competitors to the curb and tops the list.
+000webhost is a free hosting platform that kicks its competitors to the curb and tops the list.
 Some of its main attractions include easy to use and modern interface, automatic WordPress installation, and free domain hosting.
 This is as good as free website hosting gets, and it’s perfect for learning the ins and outs of it.

 So, what exactly is that you get with 000webhost?

 - Hosting for 1 website, 300MB disk space, 3GB of bandwidth, and 1 MySQL database.

 - Possibility to connect your own domain.